kdesrc-build is a tool to allow you to easily build KDE from its source repositories.

-- kdesrc-build logs everything for easy perusal later, that way you can determine why things went wrong if a build fails. kdesrc-build automatically creates symlinks for easy access to the last log (log/latest). colour-coding of the output (which can be turned off).
+- kdesrc-build logs everything for easy perusal later, that way you can determine why things went wrong if a build fails. kdesrc-build automatically creates symlinks for easy access to the last log (log/latest). color-coding of the output (which can be turned off).

 - Has support for building the Qt Project's Qt library, which is a prerequisite for KDE software.

-- kdesrc-build is very customisable.
+- kdesrc-build is very customizable.
 You can control most options down to a module-by-module basis if you so desire, including configure-flags, CMake flags, and your C++ flags during compilation.
 Instead of trying to remember what configure line you used, you can set it once and forget it.

 - Extensive documentation.
 Feel free to let me know if you need something explained (e-mail address at bottom), or contact the kde-devel mailing list.

 - A detailed sample configuration file is included, usually you can just copy it to ~/.config/kdesrc-buildrc and be done with it.